-Credit card interest rates are based on a number of factors: the economy, the type of credit card, your creditworthiness at the time you applied, and whether you've defaulted your payments.
+Credit card interest rates are based on a number of factors: the economy, the type of credit card, your creditworthiness at the time you applied, and whether you've defaulted on your payments.

-Paying off high-interest rate debt first saves money and usually lets you pay off your total debt faster.
+Paying off high-interest-rate debt first saves money and usually lets you pay off your total debt faster.

 How Credit Card Interest Rates Affect Your Debt Payoff

 - Credit Card A has a $3,000 balance and a 22% interest rate.

 - Credit Card B has a $1,500 balance and a 12% interest rate.

 Let's also assume you can put $150 toward paying off these debts.
 The most effective way to pay off multiple credit cards is by paying a lump sum toward one of the debts and only the minimum on the other.

 If you pay off Credit Card A first, you will pay a total of $1,283 in interest, and it would take 39 months to become debt-free.
 On the other hand, if you paid off Credit Card B first, you'd pay a total of $1,764 in interest, and it would take you 42 months to become debt-free.